By Diana Price

 This encounter was magnified by another experience that similarly told Hoda that it was time to open up about her story in a public forum.
 Trying to cross the street and get into Central Park to go for a walk a couple of months after her surgery, Hoda saw that the street was blocked by a group of people, walking and running.
 She saw lots of pink but wasn’t sure at first what was going on.
 As she stood on the sidewalk and watched, it became clear… it was a breast cancer walk.
 “I stood there on the sidelines and started applauding… I was by myself… and I stood there until the last person came by.
 I had tears coming down my face.
 They were waving and they were proud and they were doing something.
 And it was so symbolic for me: I was on the sidelines and they were in the game.
 And it was time to get in the game.”
 With those two experiences serving as inspiration, Hoda made the decision to go public with her breast cancer story.

-In October 2007 Ann Curry interviewed Hoda on the Today Show about her journey.
+Ann Curry interviewed Hoda on the Today Show about her journey.
 The response to her story, Hoda says, has been unbelievable.
 The first e…mail post she read in response to the interview was from a 50…year…old woman who said she was going to get her first mammogram as a result of hearing the story.
 “That makes your heart burst,” Hoda says.
 In the time since, she is continually amazed by the number of people her story seems to have affected and by the bond that exists effortlessly among survivors.
 “This is an incredible platform to be able to help people.
 Now I walk down Broadway, and women hug me… and many have been through far worse.”
 And repeatedly, she says, she is humbled by the strength of the women she meets and by the gratitude she feels to be able to make a difference: “My God, no matter what you’ve been through, someone has been through worse, and it’s our responsibility as human beings to help people.”

 There’s no doubt, Hoda says, that she also feels a renewed responsibility as a journalist having now shared her own very personal experience.
 “When I ask someone to speak to NBC about whatever their personal story is, I think I’ve always been sensitive but never more sensitive than I am today.
 Because once someone reveals a part of themselves, you have to handle it so gently; you have to handle it with kid gloves.”
 It was her own experience in overcoming the challenge of cancer, she says, that allowed her to truly appreciate the depth of resilience that many of the people she has interviewed in the past have shown.
-“I think I’ve learned a lot over the years from people, and I don’t think I realized how much I needed that until 2007.
+“I think I’ve learned a lot over the years from people, and I don’t think I realized how much I needed that initially.
 I’ve met so many people who have overcome incredible odds.
 I sat across from them and listened to them, and I thought I felt what they were going through, and I thought I’d heard every story of resilience; and then I would hear one more.
 And I couldn’t believe that people could get out of the fetal position when their life was caving in and figure out how to stand up.
 But I needed all those life lessons to help me.”
 It was those stories of perseverance and triumph, Hoda says, that got her through.
 “I kept remembering different people whom I’d interviewed, and I thought, If they can do it, I can do it.”

 Now, as she moves forward, it is that same sense of possibility that Hoda hopes she can pass on to other survivors.
 “There’s nothing I want to do more now than help other women who are going through [breast cancer].
 When you’ve walked in those shoes, to be able to make the path a little smoother is a gift.”
 But it’s a path, Hoda knows, that is treacherous at times.
 “It’s overwhelming, and nobody wants to hear, ‘It gets better.’
 But there’s a time in our lives for all of us, no matter what’s wrong, when we’re all in the fetal position, sucking our thumbs… all of us.
 The question is, What do you do when you’re down there?”
 This defining moment, she says, will make all the difference: “Some people tend to stay down there longer in that position, and some people stand up.
 Somewhere deep, deep, deep down in that place you can barely touch… that’s the place you have to find the strength to stand up.”
 Because if you can raise yourself up, you have an incredible gift awaiting you.
 “If you survive breast cancer, it could be the best thing that happened to you because suddenly you are empowered; because you have strength now; because you realize that your life has margins… it’s to be valued and not wasted.”